richardatval/www.greatproject.org.uk/who-we-are.md

 The service is run by a range of statutory, not-for-profit and private companies.
 This partnership approach means that we can offer a holistic, person-centred service which is tailored to each family's unique needs.

-The GREAT Project is delivered by Voluntary Action LeicesterShire and funded by the Big Lottery Fund and the European Social Fund.
+The GREAT Project is delivered by Voluntary Action LeicesterShire is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.